-Organized retail crime is not a new challenge, but one that may have been referred to in different ways or by different names over the course of retail history.
-For many years there have been theft groups that have moved from store to store and market to market, stealing large quantities of goods and selling product through a variety of different venues.
+Organized retail crime is not a new challenge, but one that may have been referred to by different names over the course of retail history.
+For many years, there have been theft groups that have moved from store to store and market to market, stealing large quantities of goods and selling product through a variety of venues.
 This is no different than what we’re facing today in many respects.
-However, while many of the basic concepts may be the same, the execution—and the potential consequences—have been greatly magnified.
+However, while the basic concepts may be the same, the execution—and the potential consequences—have been greatly magnified.

 Organized retail crime is a pervasive issue, and can occur anywhere and in any community.
 Every region of the country has reported problems.
 Whether in urban markets such as New York or Los Angeles or rural areas across the nation, ORC has shown no prejudice in mounting multi-million dollar theft and fraud rings.
 Key concepts used to define events that may be considered organized retail crime might include but are not limited to:

 - Groups of two or more people working together to steal or illegally obtain company merchandise; or otherwise defraud retail organizations

 - Merchandise and other products involved in theft incidents is intended for resale rather than for personal consumption or usage